uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 NOTE: Other `skuba` options can be implemented in the future (e.g. resetting and reconfiguring a node).

+#### Labeling nodes

+Uyuni/SUSE Manager can apply node labels to describe what is a node used for.
+This possiblity is offered to the user and it translated to a `kubectl label node nodename description` issued by the Management Node.

 #### Cluster upgrade

 All the cluster updates must be handled by `skuba`.
 NOTE: it is recommended to upgrade the whole cluster machine by machine, all of them at the same time.